buikhacnam/algo-notebook/README.md

    Or you can use our [snippet](#snippet) to generate the markdown template.

-2. Add new problem to `config/problem.ts`.

-3. Run `yarn contentlayer build` to generate the static data.
+2. Run `yarn contentlayer build` to generate the static data.

 ## Snippet